4skinSkywalker/Syllogimous-v4/README.md

 Syllogimous v4 is now available!
 Try it now at: [Syllogimous v4](https://4skinskywalker.github.io/Syllogimous-v4/)

 ## TODO
-- Implement an adaptive timer that is less harsh.
-- Adjust difficulty levels for premises to increase challenge.
-- Create a new timer that adjusts based on the number of premises.
 - Allow customization of the start of the week.
 - Introduce a setting to adjust the density of directions.
 - Enable non-stepped, generic directions in direction questions.
-- Redesign the custom timer modal to enhance usability.
 - Define meta relationships for directional and arrangement settings.
 - Introduce a new question type focused on hierarchy.
+- Add a switch to change between performance-based and tier-based number of premises.

 ## Attribution-NonCommercial 3.0 Unported (CC BY-NC 3.0)